JB515/JB515.github.io/_projects/tactile-mouse.md

 ---
 layout: page
-title: project 6
+title: The Tactile Mouse
 description: a project with no image
 img:
 importance: 4
-category: fun
+category: Previous
+related_publications: true
 ---

 Every project has a beautiful feature showcase page.